Neti-Test/filplus-allocator-governance/ClientSol-instructions.md

 6. Create a new verified allocation for this piece using the boost client.
 You can use other methods to create allocations as long as the piece details match the generated commP.
 If you received DataCap via a Client Smart Contract, be sure to include the `--evm-client-contract` option, and provide the proper value when creating the allocation.
-To check the address of the contract assigned to you, go to your allocator's bookkeeping repo.
+To check the address of the contract assigned to you, first check the associated GitHub issue.
+The address should be provided as a comment in the issue by the allocator.
+If the address is not available there, go to your allocator's bookkeeping repo.
 In the Applications folder, find the JSON file of your application by your address, and check the value of the Client Contract Address field.
     ```
     boost allocate
     --evm-client-contract f410foc6psy3k7a2fb37tb2tslxj2hvzuj5ymcku7xia --miner=t01013 --piece-info=baga6ea4seaqjpldhlgodxw2vjj6g46xra7jthe2g37kt7577ep5euxipkupfsly=8388608 --wallet t3tejq3lb3szsq7spvttqohsfpsju2jof2dbive2qujgz2idqaj2etuolzgbmro3owsmpuebmoghwxgt6ricvq